 - Vendors in this market must employ certain strategies to retain their current market share.
-These include: - .
-Offering both supported and unsupported computer time schedules. - Qualifying for both MASC and BA under the Teleprocessing Services Program (TSP). - Maximizing client interface for specialized ADP services that can become the basis for a contract outside the TSP. - Providing services to systems integration contractors without RCS facilities to add revenue. - Tracking all competitors for opportunities to replace their offerings.
+These strategies include: - Offering supported and unsupported computer time schedules. - Qualifying for both MASC and BA under the Teleprocessing Services Program. - Maximizing client interface for specialized ADP services that can become the basis for a contract outside the TSP. - Providing services to systems integration contractors without RCS facilities to add revenue. - Tracking all competitors for opportunities to replace their offerings.